ZeroAfro/Portfolio/Coding/Python/General Python Projects/README.md

 # **General Python Projects**
-This is where I store all of my projects that I consider 'small' and are usually around 100-200 lines of code.
+This folder includes a variety of Python projects that span different domains and use cases.